-In this newsletter, we’ll discuss various types of compost and whether or not to feed seedlings – are we killing them with kindness?
+In this newsletter, we’ll discuss various types of potting compost for tomatoes and whether or not to feed seedlings.
+How not to kill our seedlings and plants with kindness!

 Compost – the earth in bags from the garden centre!